salmamandi/SELFI/README.md

 # SELFI
-SELFI is a framework to predict the future emotion labels from past emotion labels and the current facial image.<br/>
+SELFI is a framework to predict the future emotion self-report labels from past emotion self-report labels and the current facial image.
+It takes past self-report label and current facial image as input.
+It consists of two different input blocks.
+In the first block, it calculates self-report features based on the past self-reported label.
+In the second block, it takes facial image and extract all facial landmarks as facial features.
+Then feature reduction tool is applied which reduces the dimension of features.
+Finally, it leverages the extracted self-reported features and facial features to develop a machine learning model which predicts emotion label at time instance. <br/>
 # File Structure
 * The code file self_report.ipynb is the implementation of the framework.<br/>
 * The Data folder contain two folders: <br/>